 FREE or PAID?

 I’ll accept any deal BookBub throws my way.
-But the free ones are both significantly cheaper and tend to be better performers if you have a decent length series.
+But the ones on free books are both significantly cheaper and tend to be better performers if you have a decent length series.

 I would not recommend submitting for deals at price points higher than $0.99.
-This is not something I’ve personally tested, but the cost of the ad itself rises significantly at $1.99, $2.99 etc., and one of the main benefits of BookBub is sales volume, which will be greatly reduced at the higher price.
+This is not something I’ve personally tested (I’ve only run deals at free or $0.99), but the cost of the Featured Deal itself rises significantly at $1.99, $2.99 etc. That makes it considerably more difficult to earn back your money.
+And also remember that one of the main benefits of a BookBub Featured Deal is sales volume, which will be greatly reduced at prices higher than $0.99.